 Reasonable Suspicion Training of CDL Drivers – [Full Video Kit]

-If you employee Commercial Drivers than your Manager and Supervisors need to know how to handle “Reasonable Suspicion” testing situations.
-If you have a Commercial Drivers License holder than you know that testing for suspected drug or alcohol use is a Department of Transportation and CMCSA requirement.
-That why this DOT Reasonable Suspicion Training is so important.
-It will teach your management team how to proceed when a reasonable suspicion for testing issue comes into play.
+If you employ Commercial Drivers then your Manager and Supervisors need to know how to handle “Reasonable Suspicion” testing situations.
+If you have a Commercial driver’s License holder, then you know that testing for suspected drug or alcohol use is a Department of Transportation and CMCSA requirement.
+That is why this DOT Reasonable Suspicion Training is so important.
+It will teach your management team how to proceed when a reasonable suspicion for testing issues comes into play.

 Reasonable Suspicion Training – Included Discussion Points:

-- What is reasonable suspicion and why is it important for Commercial Drivers and their employers? (the most obvious one is that drugs and alcohol impairs driving abilities)
+- What is reasonable suspicion, and why is it important for Commercial Drivers and their employers? (the most obvious one is that drugs and alcohol impair driving abilities)

 - What does Reasonable Suspicion testing allow the employer to accomplish: